luis22d/OctoRAT/README.md

 ## Overview

-OctoRat is a cutting-edge remote administration framework designed for security professionals and red team operators.
+OctoRat is a cutting-edge remote administration framework designed for security professionals.
 Built with performance and stealth in mind, it delivers real-time control and insight across platforms with a highly optimized UI and secure backend.

 </div>